American Ninja Warrior season 12: Broadcast Notes and United States v. Drechsel Case

-On July 31, 2020, just six days after taping concluded, the U.S. Department of Justice formally charged contestant Drew Drechsel, the season eleven champion, with four felonies for various crimes in regards to criminal sexual conduct in regards to a complaint filed by a 19-year old woman to the police in Cherry Hill, New Jersey.
+Drew Drechsel, the season eleven champion, participated in this season for the duration of its taping.
+On July 31, 2020, six days after the taping concluded, the United States Department of Justice formally charged him with four felonies for various crimes in regards to criminal sexual conduct in regards to a complaint filed by a 19-year old woman to the police in Cherry Hill, New Jersey.
 Following an August 4 press release by the Department of Justice, NBC cut ties with him, did not air his runs, and prohibited him from appearing in future seasons.
 They did, however, air the rookies Drechsel chose to compete off-screen.
-In addition, because Drechsel competed on the Power Tower in episode one (losing to "Big Dog Ninja" Jody Avila), the Power Tower competition was not aired; Avila was credited with a win by forfeit.
-Fellow ninja Joe Moravsky stated on a Twitch stream that Drechsel didn’t make it to the Power Tower Playoffs.
+In addition, because Drechsel competed on the Power Tower in episode one (losing to "Big Dog Ninja" Jody Avila), the Power Tower competition that Avila won was not aired.
+Fellow ninja Joe Moravsky stated on a Twitch stream that Drechsel didn't make it to the Power Tower Playoffs.

+On June 1, 2023, Mr. Dreschel pled guilty to one count of child pornography and one count of enticing travel for sexual conduct.
+Sentencing was originally scheduled for October 24, 2023.
+On June 26, 2024 at 2:37 PM local time, Drechsel was sentenced to 121 months in prison (just over 10 years) followed by 15 years of supervised release along with lifetime sex offender registration and USD$100,000 in restitution.
+Judge Renee Bumb called Drechsel a "dangerous predator" during the sentencing proceedings.
+He is imprisoned at Federal Correctional Institution, Milan in Michigan, where he is imprisoned until 2029.